-There are a lot of ARC services out there, but I would recommend Hidden Gems.
+There are a lot of ARC services out there, but for people who write to a popular genre, I would recommend Hidden Gems.
 They are professional and affordable.
 You are charged by the number of readers who decide to read your book (two bucks per reader), and because I write to a niche (non-straight people) I always wind up only paying them about twenty bucks for ten potential reviewers.

 Again, you are not paying for reviews.